 - 1 tablespoon white vinegar

 - 1/4 cup milk I used 2%

-- 3 oz prosciutto roughly chopped
+- 3 ounce prosciutto cooked until crispy, roughly chopped

 - 1/2 cup olives chopped, I used Kalamata olives